Global Asymptotic Rates Under Randomization: Gauss-Seidel and Kaczmarz: The A-bound

-We remind the reader that we shall build a surrogate $\C^\star$ to $\C$ that allows for bounding $\lambda(\omega) = \lambda_1(\B - \omega \C)$ by the C-bound as in~(\ref{eq:c_bound}).
+We remind the reader that we shall build a surrogate $\C^\star$ to $\C$ that allows for bounding $\lambda(\omega) = \lambda_1(\B - \omega \C)$ by the A-bound as in~\Thm{thm:a_bound}.
 To do so we gather the properties that has been established about $\C$:

 \begin{prop} [Facts about $\C$] \begin{itemize} \item Is positive semi-definite, $\C \succcurlyeq \mat{0}$. \item Obeys the Loewner ordering with respect to $\B$ specified as ${\C} \preccurlyeq \B/2$. \item Kisses $\B/2$, i.e., $\B/2 - {\C}$ is semi-definite. \item Satisfies $\langle \mat{V}_1(\B), {\C}(\mat{V}_1(\B)) \rangle = \xi$ as seen in Lemma~\ref{lem:derivatives}. \end{itemize} \end{prop} We consider the set $\mathfrak{C}$ of all superoperators that satisfy these properties and define a partial ordering of its elements, denoted by $\uparrow$, with respect to $\B$.
 For $\C^\prime, \C^{\prime\prime} \in \mathfrak{C}$ we say $\C^\prime$ {\em eclipses} $\C^{\prime\prime}$ with respect to $\B$: